nitinkc/nitinkc.github.io/_posts/sql/2024-07-07-distributed-db-query-optimization.md

 # Cluster Pruning
-Cluster pruning refers to the optimization technique used in databases, particularly in distributed databases, to reduce the amount of data read from storage during query execution.
+Cluster pruning refers to the optimization technique used in databases, particularly in distributed databases, to **reduce the amount of data read from storage during query execution**.
 - It involves skipping unnecessary data blocks or partitions that do not contain relevant data for a given query.
 - The goal is to minimize disk I/O and improve query performance by avoiding the need to read entire data sets.